ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 ### 9. Tournament Cancellation and Rescheduling

-**9.1 Entry Options in Case of Rescheduling.** In the event of tournament cancellation and rescheduling to a new date, participants who have submitted an entry have the following options:
+**9.1 Entry Validity During Postponement.** In the event of tournament cancellation and postponement to an unspecified date, all entries submitted before the initial deadline will remain valid for the rescheduled tournament.
+Participants will not be required to resubmit their entries.

-* **9.1.1 Retain Existing Entry.** Participants may choose to retain their existing entry for the rescheduled tournament date.
-* **9.1.2 Submit New Entry.** Participants may choose to withdraw their existing entry and submit a new entry when the new tournament date is announced.

-**9.2 Team Participation and Entry Management.**
+**9.2 Entry Invalidation Due to Team Changes.**

-* **9.2.1 Team Dissolution.** If a team of two participants registered for the original tournament date decides to participate individually or as part of different teams in the rescheduled tournament, both participants must submit new entries.
-* **9.2.2 Retaining Existing Entry for Single Team Member.** If a team of two dissolves and only one member wishes to participate in the rescheduled tournament, that member may retain the existing team entry.
-This option is only available if the second team member does not intend to participate in the rescheduled tournament.
+* **9.2.1 Team Composition Changes:** Any alteration to a team's composition, including team dissolution, merging of individual participants into a team, or any other modification, will invalidate the original entry.
+* **9.2.2 New Entry Requirement:** If a team's composition changes, a new entry must be submitted in accordance with the updated entry guidelines and deadlines for the rescheduled tournament.

 ### 10. Final Provisions